|Basic InformationLatest NewsQuestions and AnswersLinksBook Reviews|

 It is important that parents try not to initiate actual toilet training until children are ready.
-This said, there are various ways parents can work with children who are not yet ready so as to provide them with a solid foundation for future toilet training.
+However, there are various ways parents can work with children who are not yet ready so as to provide them with a solid foundation for future toilet training.

 The simplest way parents can lay a good foundation for toilet training is to talk to children about the elimination process in age-appropriate ways.
 Young children can learn what is in their diapers and how it got there.
 Older children can be taught how their bodies make and eliminate waste.
 For example, Mom could start up a conversation while changing her 20-month-old daughter, "Jamie, right now you go poop and pee in your diaper, but soon enough, you'll learn how to go poop and pee in the toilet just like Mommy and Big Sister Sarah."